 Never pay the rack rate

+If you are going to stay in a hotel, don’t pay the rack rate.
 The rack rate is always inflated.
-I don’t know why they do this but it’s just how it is.
-The websites above will be cheaper than rack rates 99.9% of the time.
+I don’t know why they do this but they just do.
+The websites above will be cheaper than rack rates most of the time.
 There’s been several times where I’ve wanted to extend my stay and reception will only allow me to do it for the rack rate.
 I’ve literally stood at reception and booked extra nights on Agoda, and then waited for it to come through their system so she can add it to my room.
-Sounds silly, but this is common.
+Sounds silly but it happens.

 Negotiate rates for longer stays

 If you’re staying more than a week you should have a good chance of negotiating a better rate.
-This has worked best for me with boutique hotels and guesthouses, but I’ve heard of people having success with this at big hotel chains too.
-With smaller places, it helps if you have the money on you.
+This has worked best for me with little hotels and guesthouses, but I’ve heard of people having success with this at big hotel chains too.
+With smaller places, it helps if you have the money on you and/or offer to pay in advance.
 When you flash a big stack of cash it can be hard for the owner to turn it down.

-I can’t tell you how many times I’ve been upgraded for no reason at all.
+There have been many times when I’ve been upgraded for no reason at all.
 Whenever I check-in, especially if it’s quiet, I always make a huge effort to be as chatty as possible with the person at reception.
 Smile, and be friendly, say nice things about the country and ask funny questions.
 If they have a name-tag, greet them by their first name.
-And then don’t be surprised if they hand you your keys and say “Enjoy your stay Sir, you’ve been upgraded to Deluxe!”
+And then don’t be surprised if they hand you your keys and say “Enjoy your stay Sir, I’ve upgraded you to Deluxe!”

 Check the hostel or hotel’s direct website

 One last tip.
 Before you book, make sure you check the website of the actual hostel/hotel.
 To do this, simply Google the hotel’s name and their direct website should come up.
-Sometimes, the price will actually be cheaper if you book direct.
+Sometimes (but rarely) the price will be cheaper if you book direct.

 Making your booking